vinc/vinc.cc/src/bonsai/calendar.html.md

 ## October

+- Fertilizing: begining of month
+  - Pinus thunbergii

 - Pruning
-  - Acer palmatum: after leaf fall
+  - Acer palmatum: after leaf drop
-  - Acer buergerianum: after leaf fall
+  - Acer buergerianum: after leaf drop

 - Moving
   - Olea europaea: from outside to the greenhouse (to avoid the rain)